Almandine Garnet Gemstone Information

 Almandine Garnet Cut and Shape

-There are abundant amounts of very large sized almandine garnet crystals, but because of their dark tones, only small to medium sized gems are faceted.
+Almandine garnet is often cut en cabochon with convex faces, and these specimens are sometimes referred to as carbuncles.
+Carbuncle is an old term used to describe any type of red gemstone cabochon.
+There are abundant amounts of very large sized almandine garnet crystals, but because of their dark tones, only small to medium-sized gems are faceted.
 When faceted, they are often cut slightly shallow to allow light to pass through them.
-Some garnet stones when cut en cabochon can display an asterism effect; these are referred to as Star Garnets.
-Almandine garnet can be found in a wide variety of shapes and cut styles including round, oval, pear, heart and trillion facet or cabochon stones.
+Some garnet stones when cut en cabochon can display an asterism effect; these are referred to as star garnets.
+Almandine garnets can be found in a wide variety of shapes and cut styles including round, oval, pear, heart and trillion faceted or cabochons.

 Almandine Garnet Treatment

-Like most garnets stones, Almandine Garnet is not treated or artificially enhanced in any way.
+Like most garnet stones, almandine garnet is not treated or enhanced in any way.

 ||1.770 - 1.820